JUNE 2025

 We love to get your feedback on how we’re doing and the value we’re adding.

-We had some positive feedback on our Spring Members’ Meeting earlier this month.
+We had some positive feedback on our Summer Members’ Meeting earlier this month.
 This feedback is so useful so we can curate the event to exactly what is useful to our members – thank you for taking the time to send it.

 “It was such a great and well organised event, thank you!”